ModelEarth/community/resources/angular/README.md

 At this point you'll need to open a new termininal window since the initial one is dedicated to serving the site.

 **Create a library within your project:**

-"modelearth" is the npm username.
-The unique name avoids conflicts with other npm repos.

 <code>ng generate library @modelearth/officemap</code>